solismortis/dm_control_tripod_mini/README.md

-This is an example custom dm_control composer.Environment with video recording.
+This is an example custom dm_control composer.Environment with 3D assets and video recording.

 mujoco==2.3.5